acsnow99/terraform-gcp-harbor-helm/README.md

-Scripts and various resources for setup of two different Kubernetes environments: one for Harbor Docker image registry, and one for Minecraft servers.
+Scripts and various resources for setup of Harbor Docker image registry

-The main automated script for a Harbor registry is auto-cluster-2.sh The main automated script for a Minecraft server is mc-server-full.sh
+The main automated script for a Harbor registry is auto-cluster-4.sh

-These can both be passed several flags to customize the resulting Kubernetes resources Run either script with -h to see the options
+It can be passed several flags to customize the resulting Kubernetes resources Run the script with -h to see the options

 Dependencies:

 -Google Cloud SDK

 -Terraform

--A Google Cloud Platform project and service account key with access to it -Helm
+-A Google Cloud Platform project and service account key with access to it

+-Helm